wombleton/gitlaw-nz/acts/W/Waste Minimisation Act 2008.md

 ##### 65 Offences

-*   (1) The following persons commit an offence and are liable on summary conviction to a fine not exceeding $100,000:
+*   (1) The following persons commit an offence and are liable on conviction to a fine not exceeding $100,000:

     *   (a) a producer who contravenes regulations made under [section 22(1)(a)][29]: